mroshaw/mroshaw.github.io/Subnautica/advancedtopics/unityexplorertools.md

 ---
-title: Unity explorer tools
+title: Subnautica Runtime Editor
-nav_order: 3
+nav_order: 4
 parent: Advanced modding
 ---

-# Unity explorer tools
+# Subnautica Runtime Editor

 One of the biggest challenges when you begin modding is finding out, well, where to begin!
 The Unity component framework, and the developers individual style and process to implement Subnautica, mean it can be quite a challenge to dig around class, fields and code to try to find what you need.

-A fantastic way to help you with this is by using one of the many awesome "Unity Explorer" tools that are out there today.
+A fantastic way to help you with this is by using one of the many awesome "Runtime Editor" tools that are out there today.
 Whereas dnSpy allows you to peruse the de-compiled code for logic, methods names and parameter definitions, these tools allow you to explore "real time" instances of game objects within the game, so you can directly observe the configuration and components in use, their behaviour and the changes your code is making to the game.

-For this tutorial, I'm using "Unity Explorer" by sinai-dev.
-You can download this great tool from [their GitHub repository](https://github.com/sinai-dev/UnityExplorer/releases).
+I've been using  "Subnautica Runtime Editor", which is a branch of a great open source tool called "Unity Runtime Editor".
+You can download this great tool from [Submodica](https://submodica.xyz/mods/sn1/109), or you can download and install the "Unity" version from the [authors GitHub](https://github.com/ManlyMarco/RuntimeUnityEditor).

 There are a number of such tools available for download, and you're encouraged to search them out, give them a try, and find out what works best for you.

-For now, down the latest version of "Unity Explorer" for BepInEx version 5, which is the version that ships with QModManager at the time of writing.
-Be sure to check the [QModManager](https://github.com/SubnauticaModding/QModManager/wiki) Wiki for any changes to this dependency.

 Simply unzip the DLL and copy it into the game BepInEx plugins folder.
 For me, that's: